PT Credentialing Program

 Finally, this course is designed to educate the students on the essential elements of an ergonomics program to improve productivity, quality, and employee health and safety.

 Musculoskeletal System Evaluation

-This course has been designed to provide the students with the opportunities to develop, integrate, practice and apply knowledge and skills necessary for the evaluation of the Musculoskeletal System.
+The course has been designed to provide the students with the opportunities to develop, integrate, practice and apply knowledge and skills necessary for the evaluation of the Musculoskeletal System.
 The course aims to introduce the different examination procedures needed in conducting an evaluation.
-It will emphasize on the principles and different components of a musculoskeletal evaluation and will teach the students to perform a proper and thorough systematic evaluation.
+It will emphasize on the principles and different components of a musculoskeletal evaluation and teach the students to perform a proper and thorough systematic evaluation.